cran-task-views/Bayesian/Bayesian.md

     g-priors for linear models or mixtures of g-priors in generalized linear models.
 -   `r pkg("basad")` provides a Bayesian variable selection approach using continuous spike and slab prior distributions.
--   `r pkg("BayesGESM")` provides a set of tools to perform the statistical inference based on the Bayesian approach for regression models under the assumption that independent additive errors follow normal, Student-t, slash, contaminated normal, Laplace or symmetric hyperbolic distributions.
 -   `r pkg("BayesGPfit")` performs Bayesian inferences on nonparametric regression via Gaussian Processes with a modified exponential square kernel using a basis expansion approach.
 -   `r pkg("BayesianGLasso")` implements a data-augmented block Gibbs sampler for simulating the posterior distribution of concentration matrices for specifying the topology and parameterization of a Gaussian Graphical Model (GGM).
 -   `r pkg("BLR")` provides R functions to fit parametric